Bayesian Cluster Weighted Gaussian Models: Application to TCGA data

-Next, for each cluster, we selected variables that influence the response after computing $90\%$ simultaneous credible intervals within each cluster and picking the significant ones according to Equation \eqref{eq:vs}.
-Our results indicate that variables 3, 4, 5, 6, 9, 11, 13, 14 and 15 have significant impact on the response.
-As shown in Figure \ref{fig:effective_variables}, in cluster ``1'' the response variable is affected by variables 3, 4, 5, 11, 13 and 15.
-In cluster ``2'' the response variable is affected by variables 6 and 11.
-In cluster ``3'' the response variable is affected by variable 6.
-In cluster ``4'' the response variable is affected by variables 4, 9, 13 and 14.
+Next, for each cluster, we evaluated which variables influence the response after computing $90\%$ simultaneous credible intervals within each cluster and picking the significant ones according to Equation \eqref{eq:vs}.
+Our results indicate nine genes which have a significant impact on the response, GALNT12, across clusters.
+The influential genes are summarized in Table \ref{tab:genes}; as seen, the effects to the response gene differ among the four clusters.
+The posterior distributions of the regression coefficients can be found in Appendix D (Figure D.1; see also Table D.1).
+Classification residuals confirm that the model provides an adequate fit (see Appendix D.2 and Figure D.2).